giulianotaro/CODE_WEEK/README.md

 </br>
 </br>

-<h4> Developed whit Html, Css and Javascript.
+<h4> Developed with Html, Css and Javascript.

 </br>